ThijsCarriere/Master-Thesis/README.md

-# Master-Thesis
+# Master Thesis Thijs Carrière

-In this repository you can find all documents and code related to my Master Thesis project.
+In this repository you can find all documents and code related to my Master Thesis project for the [Research Master MSBBSS](https://www.uu.nl/masters/en/methodology-and-statistics-behavioural-biomedical-and-social-sciences) at Utrecht University.
-The project, called 'Using Process Data in the Explanation and Detection of Differential Item Functioning', tries to use process data (for example, response times) to deal with differential item functioning.
-The goals are to find a use for process data in DIF detection/explanation and to see if process data can distinguish between meaningful DIF and bias.
-Cancel changes
+The project, called 'Using Process Data in the Explanation and Detection of Differential Item Functioning', tries to use process data (for example, response times) to explain differential item functioning.
+The goals are to find a use for process data in DIF detection/explanation and to see if process data can be used to distinguish between meaningful DIF and bias.

+## Repository organisation
 The repository contains the following folders:<br><br>

 **1. Texts:**<br>